sathyendrav/windows11updatpowershellscripts/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-### MIT License Summary
+### Apache License 2.0 Summary

-Permission is granted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this software, subject to the following conditions:
+You are free to use, reproduce, distribute, display, and create derivative works of this software, subject to the following conditions:

 ✅ **You MAY:**
 - Use these scripts for personal or commercial purposes
 - Modify and distribute modified versions
 - Include in other projects
+- Sublicense and sell copies

 ❌ **You MUST:**
 - Include the original copyright notice and license
+- State significant changes made to the files
+- Include a copy of the Apache License 2.0
-- Accept that the software is provided "AS IS" without warranty
+- Not use trademarks of the project without permission

 ⚠️ **The authors/contributors are NOT LIABLE for:**
 - Any damages or losses resulting from use
 - System failures, data loss, or security breaches
 - Compatibility issues or conflicts
 - Any claims, damages, or other liability

+**Patent Grant:** Contributors grant patent rights for their contributions.
+Patent licenses terminate if you initiate patent litigation.

 ---